Gordonby/ACS-K8S-Lab-L200/README.md

 ### Success Criteria

-* You successfully throttle requests at 60 per minute from a single IP
+* You successfully throttle requests at 60 per minute from a single IP and return a graceful HTTP status code

 ## Optional Challenge 9 - Add an event driven email notification to your order